Image Lists

-Image List provides a visual method for item selection in Point of Sale.
-The list includes between one (1) and four (4) organizational layers that eventually link to item images.
-A maximum of five (5) levels of self-defined layers are possible (the final or last layer is always comprised of items).
-Up to five (5) columns of lists or items can be added to the list.
+The Image List (Inventory > Database > Image Lists) provides a visual method for item selection in Point of Sale.
+The list includes between one and four organizational layers that eventually link to item images.
+You can add a maximum of five levels of self-defined layers (the final or last layer is always comprised of items).
+You can add up to five columns of lists or items to the list.
 There is no limit on the number of rows.
-The Image List is defined from the Database menu in the Inventory area.

-The Image Lists maintenance form provides the ability to define the image list and make any changes to the image list once created.
-There are two (2) types of entries used with the Image List feature: items and lists.
-Each level is comprised of either lists or items, not both.
-Once items are added, no further levels can be defined.
+Use the Image Lists Maintenance form to define the image list and make any changes to the image list once created.
+There are two types of entries used with the Image List feature: Lists and Items.
+Each level is comprised of either Lists or items, not both.
+Once you add items, you cannot add/define further levels.

 Lists